Case Study: Supporting IB Accreditation

 How Meg support schools seeking IB Accreditation

 Provision of two language options: IB PYP school accreditation requires learning two languages and developing intercultural understanding.
-Adopting a holistic learning approach, Meg provides opportunities to foster students’ natural curiosity, reflection, and creativity.
+Adopting a holistic learning approach, Meg is supporting IB accreditation by providing opportunities to foster students’ natural curiosity, reflection, and creativity.
 We offer Chinese and Spanish language with a native teacher live from China or Colombia.

 IB-PYP and state-specific curriculum alignment: Transdisciplinary themes and unit of inquiries are interweaved into our language curriculum, which is underpinned by the IB-PYP and your state-specific curriculum.